Student Code of Conduct

 12. Interim Suspension

 12.2 The Hearing Officer will notify the student(s) of the interim suspension by issuing notice of interim suspension.
-This notice will include a statement of the regulation(s) that the student allegedly violated, a specific statement of the facts constituting the alleged violation, and will direct the student(s) to contact the Director of Student Life and Services to schedule a Procedural Interview with the Hearing Officer within five business days of the notice.
+This notice will include a statement of the regulation(s) that the student allegedly violated, a specific statement of the facts constituting the alleged violation, and will direct the student(s) to contact the Senior Director of Student Services & Judicial Affairs to schedule a Procedural Interview with the Hearing Officer within five business days of the notice.
 The notice will also include a copy of the Student Code of Conduct and/or the web address of the code.
 The Campus Police Officer or designee may issue the notice of interim suspension initially when there is reasonable cause to believe that the student(s) poses an immediate threat to the University community.
 In such cases, the Hearing Officer will subsequently issue notice of interim suspension pursuant to this section.

 12.3 An extension to the requirement to schedule a meeting with the Hearing Officer within a five business day period may be granted by the Hearing Officer for good cause.